alonronin/mockingoose/README.md

 - the returned document is an instance of mongoose Model.

-- `update` operation returns original mocked object.
+- `deleteOne` and `updateOne` operation returns original mocked object.

 - you can simulate Error by passing an Error to mockingoose: